What is premature ovarian insufficiency?

 There are different types of HRT available.
 Your doctor will discuss your options with you.

 Hormonal treatment is not always suitable for women with a history of breast cancer or another type of cancer stimulated by oestrogen.
+Ask your doctor about your options if you have a history of cancer.

 There are also specialist NHS menopause clinics with an interest in POI across the UK.